randallerasmus/Angular-Movies/README.md

-# Angular Movies | TV Shows (beta)
+# CleanFlix Movies | TV Shows

 ## 🚀 Getting Started

-Angular Movies | TV Shows is a simple web app that consumes The Movie DB API, it can show you interesting data about popular movies and series - **still working on it**.
+CleanFlix Movies | TV Shows is a simple web app that consumes The Movie DB API, it can show you interesting data about popular movies and series - **still working on it**.

 See **Installing** for steps to make it work in your local environment.
 ## 💻 Live Demo

-✔ Github Pages: https://jancobh.github.io/Angular-Movies/ (new with Angular 14 + improvements + still working on it).
+✔ Github Pages: https://randallerasmus.github.io/Angular-Movies/ (new with Angular 14 + improvements + still working on it).

 ❌ Firebase hosting: https://angular-movies-c91ba.firebaseapp.com/ (old with Angular 8 and a lot of unnecessary code with bugs).